ehrpg/qstar/docs/crisis.md

 *Being prone gives gives you even better control over recoil and weapon sway.*

 Bonus
-:   You count as being in Heavy Cover.
+:   You count as being in **Heavy Cover** against ranged Attacks.
 You gain a +2 bonus on attacks using ranged weapons.

 Penalty
-:   Melee attacks against you gain a +2 bonus.
+:   Melee attacks against you gain a +3 bonus.

 ##### Stunned